 - Directly support or oppose any candidate for public office, whether partisan or not, or to support or oppose any issue before the voters as required by California Education Code Title V, Section 42403

-- Will serve alcohol or drugs (including marijuana)
+- Will serve alcohol or drugs, including marijuana

-- Funding applications are due by April 14, 2017 at 4 p.m.
+- Application due Oct.
+6, 2017 at 4 p.m.